Jump to this Section

 There are approximately four million sweat glands on the body – three million eccrine glands and one million apocrine glands.
 Eccrine sweat glands are contained entirely within the skin itself and are responsible for normal, casual-type sweating.
 These glands are distributed over the entire body but are concentrated on the forehead and soles of the feet, followed by the palms and the cheeks.
 The sweat produced is a thin, clear, odorless fluid.

-There are a number of treatment options for primary, focal hyperhidrosis.
-Treatment for secondary hyperhidrosis should be directed towards correction, if possible, of the underlying causes.
+There are a number of treatment options for hyperhidrosis.
+Treatment should be directed towards correction, if possible, of the underlying causes.

 Initially, one should consider antiperspirants, either over-the-counter (OTC) (e.g. Secret Clinical Strength) or by a doctor’s prescription (e.g. Hydrosal Professional).
 Deodorants merely deal with odor, not with the underlying perspiration problem.
 A combination of antiperspirants and deodorants may be a good starting treatment.
 Twice daily treatment is often helpful.
 Obviously, these treatments are only suitable for the armpit area.